Parsl/parsl/docs/userguide/app_caching.rst

 ----------

 There are many situations in which a program may be re-executed over time.
-Often large fragments of the program will not have changed, and therefore, re-execution of apps will waste valuable time and computation resources.
+Often, large fragments of the program will not have changed and therefore, re-execution of apps will waste valuable time and computation resources.
 Parsl's app caching solves this problem by storing results from apps that have successfully completed